New Silk Roads - Timothy Mitchell - Infrastructures Work on Time

 The standard way of writing about infrastructure is to start from the question of space and treat time as a consequence.
 Infrastructures create channels and connections that link separate points, facilitating movement between them.
 China’s Belt and Road Initiative exemplifies this association between infrastructure and the command of distance.
 Its promoters emphasize the interlinking of continents and the interconnection of oceans.
 Yet this focus on infrastructures as a mode of conquering space obscures what is often most important in building them.

-From a common-sense perspective, increased control over time comes as a consequence of the conquest of space.
+From a common sense perspective, increased control over time comes as a consequence of the conquest of space.
 Roads and railways, canals and ports, transmission lines and communication networks all appear to offer the benefit of faster connections.
 They promise to improve the rate of flow.
 Food supplies, workers, electrical power, crude petroleum, news reports, surveillance, and armed force all depend on purpose-built networks to overcome distance.
 Each physical improvement and spatial extension of the network can reduce the time it takes to convey a given quantity of the material the line carries.

 The claim of faster connections and improved rates of flow supports most economic arguments for the building of infrastructure.
 A World Bank study of the Belt and Road Initiative estimates the benefits that the new infrastructure will produce by considering only the increasing speed at which products will move from one country to another.
 The report echoes an old but newly popular argument among economists, that large investments in infrastructure reduce the time it takes to move goods, producing an improvement that is measured as development.
 From this perspective, colonialism can be shown to have improved the life of the colonized.
-The railways British investors built across colonial India, for example, reduced the time and thus the cost of shipping agricultural products—allowing landowners to increase the price of the main market crops.1 The conquest of time is presented as the key element in the benefits brought by such large infrastructure projects.
+The railways British investors built across colonial India, for example, reduced the time and thus the cost of shipping agricultural products—allowing landowners to increase the price of the main market crops.1 The conquest of time is presented as the key benefit brought by such large infrastructure projects.
 Time and space are linked, so the conquest or compression of the first is naturally associated with the second.

 But what if large infrastructure projects have another relationship to time?
 What if they are built not to speed things up, but to introduce a delay?
 What if the virtue of infrastructure is not the acceleration of time, but the ability to place the future further away?

 Any improvement in connections brings the possibility of increased delay.
 This can be an unplanned consequence.
 Examples of this are well known.
 Opening or improving a route creates its own demand.
 Traffic that might have moved using other modes switches to the new route, while movements that enjoyed a local circulation take advantage of wider connections.
-In both cases, the delays that the new infrastructure had promised to reduce can be exacerbated.
+In both cases, the delays that the new infrastructure had promised to reduce can instead be exacerbated.

 However, another kind of delay is often the very purpose of an infrastructure project.
 While the building of infrastructure may be justified by a need to move people or supplies, their main purpose is often to provide vehicles for another kind of movement: the flow of finance.
-The promoters of the great transcontinental railways of nineteenth-century America advertised the importance of the lines for shipping grain, cattle, and people, but their value was often as a means to construct financial networks.
+The promoters of the great transcontinental railways of the nineteenth-century United States advertised the importance of the lines for shipping grain, cattle, and people, but their value was often as a means to construct financial networks.
 A main purpose of the railways, as Richard Wright puts it, was to move paper.2

 Large infrastructure projects move investment paper, in the form of bonds, bank loans, and share certificates.
 They are built not to transport these financial instruments across space, but to provide the means to create them and carry them through time.